bomonike/bomonike.github.io/ai-agents.md

 ## Use Cases

+   * <a target="_blank" href="https://www.youtube.com/watch?v=lzbbPBLPtdY">VIDEO: 10 MCP Use Cases using Claude & MCP</a>

-The "Javis" computer in Ironman movies is a form of AI Agent.
+The "Javis" computer voice in Ironman movies is a form of AI Agent.

 PROTIP: AI Agents takes advantage of new "reasoning" and "chain of thought" capabilities in LLMs such as provided by Anthropic Claude.